 Are Nespresso pods the like ESE pods?

 No, not at all.
-Nespresso pods and Nespresso suitable pods are crafted to fit work specifically with Nespresso makers, and Nespresso makers will only deal with Nespresso compatible pods.
+Nespresso pods and Nespresso suitable pods are brewed to fit work specifically with Nespresso makers, and Nespresso makers will only deal with Nespresso compatible pods.
 ESE pods are developed as an alternative to putting ground coffee in the basket, quite, the idea is that you pick up a pre-dosed bag, and put this in the filter.

 Are ESE pods as good grinding beans yourself?